avosalmon/ryutahamasaki.com/README.md

 Now you can access your site with http://localhost:8080.
 Admin panel is powered by [Wink](https://github.com/writingink/wink) and accessible with http://localhost:8080/wink.

-## Deploy your site to Netlify as a static site
+## Deploy to Netlify as a static site
 You can export the entire site as a static site using [spatie/laravel-export](https://github.com/spatie/laravel-export) package and deploy to Netlify.
 That's blazing fast and scalable 🚀.
 ```sh
 $ npm run prod